Chat on WhatsApp

 What to do

 The interface also shows automation rules and workflows alongside communication options such as WhatsApp, SMS, email, and Zoom.
-This points to a setup where record handling and follow-up actions can stay connected in one workspace instead of being split across separate tools.
+That points to a setup where record handling and follow-up actions can stay connected in one workspace instead of being split across separate tools.

 Another visible pattern is pipeline-based work across leads, deals, customers, activities, calendar items, repeat sales, and sales pipelines.
 For teams managing many active records, CRM workflow automation is most useful when ownership, timing, and next actions need to stay clear across the pipeline.